Lucille Roybal-Allard: Tenure

 Roybal-Allard was the first Latina to serve as one of the 12 "cardinals", or chairs, of a House Appropriations Subcommittee, as well as the first Latina to serve on the House Appropriations Committee.
 She is also the first woman to chair the Congressional Hispanic Caucus; the first woman to chair the California Democratic congressional delegation; and the founder of the Women's Working Group on Immigration Reform.

 Her Sober Truth on Preventing Underage Drinking (STOP) Act has been instrumental in reducing underage drinking and its consequences.
 From her position on the House Appropriations Committee, she has spearheaded many federal projects that have created jobs and improved her constituents' lives, including the new federal courthouse in Downtown Los Angeles, the Metro Gold Line Lightrail Eastside Extension, the deepening of the Port of Los Angeles, and the ongoing revitalization of the Los Angeles River.

 Roybal-Allard chaired the California Democratic congressional delegation in 1998–1999.
 She has also been active in the Congressional Children's Caucus and on the Democratic Homeland Security and the Livable Communities task forces.

 Roybal-Allard was the first Democratic Mexican-American woman to serve in Congress.
-She and Nydia Velazquez were the third and fourth Latinas elected to Congress, after Barbara Vucanovich and Ileana Ros-Lehtinen.
-She and Velazquez are the first Latina Democrats to serve in that body, and the first two elected to a full term.
+She and Nydia Velázquez were the third and fourth Latinas elected to Congress, after Barbara Vucanovich and Ileana Ros-Lehtinen.
+She and Velázquez are the first Latina Democrats to serve in that body, and the first two elected to a full term.

 Roybal-Allard introduced the Newborn Screening Saves Lives Reauthorization Act of 2013 (H.R.
 1281; 113th Congress) into the House on March 20, 2013.
 The bill would amend the Public Health Service Act to reauthorize grant programs and other initiatives to promote expanded screening of newborns and children for heritable disorders.
 Roybal-Allard argued that "newborn screening not only transforms and save lives – it saves money."
 According to her, in California "newborns are screened for more than 40 preventable and treatable conditions – and for every one dollar California spends on screening, it yields a benefit of over $9 as we prevent disease in children who are diagnosed with these treatable conditions."

 Roybal-Allard is the original House author of The Security and Financial Empowerment (SAFE) Act, a bill designed to ensure that survivors of domestic violence, sexual assault, and stalking can get help without fearing the loss of their jobs or economic security.
 Parts of the SAFE Act were included in the House's 2019 reauthorization of the Violence Against Women Act (VAWA).
 She also authored The Children's Act for Responsible Employment (CARE) to address abusive and exploitative child labor practices in agriculture.